Submissions for the 2025Coniston Prize will be open between June 1 and August 1, 2025. The Judge will be announced before submissions open.

 Submissions are open June 1 - August 1.
 (Submissions will close at 11:59 PM ET on August 1.)
 We notify all entrants before October 1.
 The entry fee is $20.

-*Fees are waived for BIPOC poets until June 8.
-If you wish to take advantage of this opportunity, please submit through the "BIPOC Poets" option in Submittable before the deadline.
+*BIPOC poets submit free during our special submission window June 1 - June 8.
+If you wish to take advantage of this opportunity, please submit through the "BIPOC Poets" option in Submittable before June 8.
 After that time, paid submissions will continue to be open to all eligible poets. *

 Submit 3-5 previously unpublished poems, totaling no more than 10 pages, in a single document through our submissions manager.
 You may include a cover letter and brief bio in the comments box.
 Multiple submissions are acceptable with additional reading fee.